 Heritage and Notable Trees

 Trees Knoxville is working with the City of Knoxville Urban Forestry Division and the Knoxville Botanical Garden and Arboretum to develop a data base and mapping project to include existing historic and champion trees of Knox County.
-The TreeKeeper map can be found here.
-Approximately a dozen notable trees are mapped as "purple star" points and the attributes appear when the star is clicked.
+Currently there are approximately a dozen notable trees that are mapped with a "purple star.”
+Points and the attributes appear when the star is clicked.

 As part of our efforts to recognize our local notable trees, Trees Knoxville has partnered with Dogwood Arts to highlight these heritage and large trees during the annual Dogwood Arts Festival.
 Notable trees will be decorated with a pink and green ribbon so that they are easier to locate during the month of April.

 Knoxville and Knox County’s Dogwood Art & Trees Knoxville Heritage Trees 2017